boostercloud/booster/docs/chapters/05_going-deeper.md

 ### Create your own Rocket

-> [!NOTE] Currently, Rockets work in AWS, we are working on porting them to other providers.
+> [!NOTE] Currently Rockets work in AWS.
+> In Azure and Local, Rockets are under experimental support.
+We are working on porting them to other providers.

 A rocket is nothing more than an npm package that extends your current Booster architecture.
 The structure is simple, and it mainly has 2 methods: `mountStack` and `unmountStack`.
-We'll explain what they are in shortly.
+We'll explain what they are shortly.

+Rockets are usually composed of many packages, so we recommend using [Lerna](https://lerna.js.org) for development and publishing.

 *Infrastructure Rocket* interfaces are provider-dependant, so *Infrastructure Rockets* must import the corresponding booster infrastructure package for their chosen provider.
 For AWS, that's `@boostercloud/framework-provider-aws-infrastructure`.
 Notice that, as the only thing we use of that package is the `InfrastructureRocket` interface, you can import it as a dev dependency to avoid including that big package in your deployed lambdas.